-Mr. Conversano has conducted ability-to-pay analyses and provided formal presentations of such analyses to the U.S. Department of Justice, U.S. Securities and Exchange Commission, United Kingdom Serious Fraud Office, and various plaintiffs’ representatives on behalf of several publicly traded clients involving antitrust and Foreign Corrupt Practices Act matters.
-Mr. Conversano has provided risk assessments and compliance reviews for registered investment advisers and broker-dealers, as well as NASDAQ delisting services provided for several publicly traded clients.
+Mr. Conversano has conducted ability-to-pay analyses and provided formal presentations of such analyses to the US Department of Justice (DOJ), SEC, United Kingdom Serious Fraud Office, and plaintiffs’ representatives on behalf of publicly traded clients involving antitrust and Foreign Corrupt Practices Act matters.
+He has provided risk assessments and compliance reviews for registered investment advisers and broker-dealers, as well as NASDAQ delisting services provided for several publicly traded clients.

 Mr. Conversano previously spent four years as a senior accountant working in the Office of Compliance Inspections and Examinations at the SEC, where he planned and conducted inspections of various self-regulatory organizations’ programs and examinations of registered broker-dealers and investment advisers.
-Before joining the SEC, Mr. Conversano spent 11 years working as a senior financial analyst at the Department of Justice, where he frequently provided written expert testimony and substantial litigation support to a number of departments including the Antitrust Division, Civil Division, Civil Rights Division, Criminal Division, Environment and Natural Resources Division, and various U.S. Attorneys’ offices located throughout the country.
-Mr. Conversano also worked on matters with the Environmental Protection Agency and the Consumer Product Safety Commission.
+Before joining the SEC, he spent eleven years working as a senior financial analyst at the DOJ, where he frequently provided written expert testimony and substantial litigation support to a number of departments including the Antitrust Division, Civil Division, Civil Rights Division, Criminal Division, Environment and Natural Resources Division, and US Attorneys’ offices throughout the country.
+He also worked on matters with the Environmental Protection Agency and the Consumer Product Safety Commission.

 Mr. Conversano has been selected to serve on the CFA Institute’s Disciplinary Review Committee (DRC), which is responsible for the enforcement of the CFA Institute Code of Ethics and Standards of Professional Conduct.
 He is a Chartered Financial Analyst and Certified Fraud Examiner.